eBay Chargebacks: Everything a Merchant Needs to Know

 - Requiring signature confirmation for orders of $750 or more

 - Responding to buyer concerns with timeliness and an intention of arriving at a mutually-acceptable resolution

-- Recording and saving all messages and supporting documentation through eBay tools
+- Recording and saving all messages and supporting documentation through eBay

 - Providing buyers with your reasoning for issuing partial refunds

 Additionally, stay up-to-date with eBay customer service policies and .
 Remaining compliant with the platform’s rules and regulations can help equip you to fight chargebacks and deliver a consistent customer experience.

 Did you receive an eBay chargeback?
 Wondering what to do next?
 Complete these three steps.

 Decide if you should or shouldn’t fight.

 Losing money to chargebacks is frustrating.
 But if you fight a case that can’t be won, you’ll just make the situation worse.